RyanJulyan/Flask-BDA/README.md

 * You are given a license to any patent that covers Flask-BDA

 ### The license prevents you from doing the following:
-* You can not commercialize original or modified (derivative) versions of the Flask-BDA editor and/or engine
+* You can not commercialize original or modified (derivative) versions of the Flask-BDA editor, creator and/or engine
 * You can not hold Flask-BDA or Ryan Julyan liable for damages caused by the use of Flask-BDA
 * You can not bring any warranty claims to Flask-BDA or Ryan Julyan
 * You can not use the Flask-BDA trademark unless express permission has been given (see exceptions and additional information)